Knowing your own darkness is the best method for dealing with the darkness of other people. — C.G. Jung

 Presenter: Kenneth James, Ph.D., Jungian Analyst

 In this class, participants will be introduced to the Tarot, a divination tool that also serves as a facilitator of the process of Individuation as defined by C.G.
 Jung.
 The structure of the Tarot will be viewed as a depiction of aspects of the psyche, including the personal unconscious, the collective unconscious, and the relationships between those levels of the unconscious and the Ego complex.
 Basic Jungian ideas will be reviewed in the context of the cards, and the relationship between the Tarot and synchronicity will be discussed.
 Participants are encouraged to bring a set of the Rider Tarot deck with them to participate in some exercises with the cards.
-The recommended deck (the Rider Tarot, a.k.a. the Rider-Waite Tarot or the Rider-Waite-Smith Tarot) is available on a number of online web sites, and the easiest and quickest one to use is probably Amazon.
+The recommended deck (the Rider Tarot, a.k.a. the Rider-Waite Tarot or the Rider-Waite-Smith Tarot) is available on a number of online web sites.

 Kenneth James, Ph.D. is a Jungian analyst in private practice in Chicago, Illinois.
 He is the founder and director of The Soulwork Center, dedicated to facilitating the process of individuation according to C.G.
 Jung.
 Dr. James received a Ph.D. in Communicative Sciences and Disorders from Northwestern University, and a Diploma in Analytical Psychology from the C.G.
 Jung Institute of Chicago.
 Along the way, he studied vocal music at the American Conservatory of Music and learned a modality of music therapy known as The Bonny Method of Guided Imagery and Music at the Institute for Consciousness and Music in Baltimore, Maryland.
 He also completed four years of post-doctoral study in theology and scripture at the Catholic Theological Union in Chicago.
 Dr. James holds the rank of professor emeritus after a 33-year career as a university professor.
 He has served on the faculty at Roosevelt University, Northeastern Illinois University, and Northwestern University.
 He worked for many years as the Director of Student Services at the University of Chicago’s Laboratory Schools where he coordinated services for students with learning, emotional and behavioral needs, and he now devotes his professional time exclusively to the practice of Jungian analysis and the training of new analysts.
 Dr. James has led workshops around the world on the relationship between divination and synchronicity, and on the use of the Tarot to explore the unconscious.
 The relationship between Jungian thought, clinical practice, and esoterica has been a strong motif of his work throughout his career.